Last update: 2017-03-25

-At the beginning of March 2017, I released aeneas v1.7.2.
+Recently I released aeneas v1.7.3.
 Except for bug fixes, I am not planning to directly work on it for the next months.
 I will think about the next major version (v2.x) and the big changes that it will require.

 I am currently building a Python library to automatically segment

 sentences into chunks for closed captioning, called lachesis after the name of the

 Fate who measured the length of the thread of life.
 It is built on top of,

 and aims at abstracting, other NLP libraries (currently:

 heavily tuned for CC applications.

 I found online a PDF that I produced years ago, when I was studying at the University of Padova, and that I had on my academic page when I was a teaching assistant.
 I will save its interesting story for a blog post, but here I just want to mention that it is the famous piece by Italo Calvino about being honest in a country full of corrupted people: Apologo sull’onestà nel paese dei corrotti.

 To celebrate 2017, on 2017-01-01 I put online this guide to help non-tech-savvy Windows users to install Python and run a Python program in the Command Prompt.